-- An exhibition at Nottingham Contemporary Art gallery. - A theatre to see a dance production or a local dance school to take part in lessons and activities. - A threatre to see a drama production, don't forget about the productions of your local theatre groups such as Newark and Retford Operatic Societies. - Use the 'WHAT'S ON' board in the Music Corridor and the promoted QR codes to find out about the various local music concert venues and other music events.
+- An art gallery; try Nottingham Contemporaryor Lincoln Usher. - A theatre to see a dance production or a local dance school to take part in lessons and activities. - A threatre to see a drama production, don't forget about the productions of your local theatre groups such as Newark and Retford Operatic Societies. - Use the 'WHAT'S ON' board in the Music Corridor and the promoted QR codes to find out about the various local music concert venues and other music events.